Configuring Discovery Views for Primo VE

 Adding a Field to a Display Line

-Primo VE enables you to add multiple fields to a display line.
-After a field has been added, you can reorder the fields in the display line as needed.
+Primo VE enables adding multiple fields to a display line.
+After adding a field, you can reorder the fields in the display line as needed.

-1. On the Views List page (Configuration Menu > Discovery > Display Configuration > Configure Views), edit your view to open the View Configuration page.
+Edit your view on the Views List page (Configuration > Discovery > Display Configuration > Configure Views) to open the View Configuration page.

 Changing the Delimiter Used in Display Lines